 - A completed application form must be submitted to the Hotels Licensing Board.
 The following supporting documents must also accompany application:

 - Cover Letter which indicates the estimated date of the hotel’s commencement of operation

 - Written approval grant from URA (Urban Development Authority)

 - Copy of the advertisement that was published in the Straits Times and Lianhe Zaobao

 - Resume of the proposed hotel-keeper

-- Copy of all the approvals, permits and certificated from the various agencies mentioned in the pre-requisites section above.
+- Copy of all the approvals, permits, and certificates from the various agencies mentioned in the pre-requisites section above.

-- How Long? – Successful applications will usually be processed within 3 weeks, assuming that there are no objections after 14 days from the date of the advertisement in The Straits Times and Lianhe Zaobao.
-If successful, the applicant will receive the Certificate of Registration and the Hotel-Keeper’s License
+- Duration of processing – Successful applications will usually be processed within three weeks, assuming that there are no objections after 14 days from the date of the advertisement in The Straits Times and Lianhe Zaobao.
+If successful, the applicant will receive the Certificate of Registration and the Hotel-Keeper’s License.

-- Fee and Validity? – The licenses fee is SGD 100, payable upon issuance.
-The license is valid until December of every year, renewable on an annual basis.
-There is also an annual registration fee, which will be between SGD 200 – SGD 400, the amount depending on how many rooms you have in the hotel.
+- Fees and validity – The license fee is S$100 and is payable upon issuance.
+The license is valid until December of every year and is renewable on an annual basis.
+There is also an annual registration fee of between S$200 and S$400.
+The amount depends on how many rooms are in the hotel.